Home : Windows Reviews : Joyce

 Dane - Website Editor - from 2022

-Joyce Windows Reviews Trinity Series
+Trinity Series

 Dane, I have been in the process of obtaining bids and doing research on vinyl replacement windows for our 1962 house.
-Most of the windows are the original single pane with storms.
+Most of them are the original single pane with storms.
 They're drafty, inefficient, and cracked around the storm frames which means tons of bugs and dirt when we want to open them.
 We also want to replace an original French patio door with a patio slider with a screen for efficiency and usability.

-I am finding the window world to be far more complicated than I ever realized.
-So far I have gotten seven bids.
-These are for 17 windows (16 double hung and one slider) plus the patio door, all with argon gas and low-E, colonial grids on the street facing windows (8 of the 17).
-Pocket installation, all white, no unique sizes or other upgrades.
-We are in Kansas City, Missouri.
 All companies I got bids from are highly rated on Google reviews (4.5 stars or higher out of at least 75 reviews).
 Window World is the only one who says they use subcontractors for install.
 Every company offers some variation of a labor warranty (some 10 years, some 20, some lifetime), and each company varies slightly on whether or not fixing minor wood rot is included or extra if they come across any.
 Most wrap the exterior trim in aluminum.

 Window World 4000 series: $13,107